 When you go about choosing and jotting down your tasks and goals, you will naturally have certain thoughts come to mind.
 If, for instance, you want to lose weight so you set the task of going to the gym, you might feel anxious about going to the gym or think negatively about it.
 Don’t ignore these thoughts.
 Mindfullly observe them and challenge them (to challenge negative thoughts you can use CBT exercises).

-3) Do self-reflection at the end of the month
+3) Reflect at the end of the month

 Most bullet journals are designed for one month.
 The end of that month is the perfect time to look back and reflect on what you did, what you didn’t do, and what you did or didn’t achieve.
 Use self reflection questions to gain insight into your daily habits and what you can do differently next time.